John-Abbott-College/1P6-Notes/Markdown/03_Computer_Algorithms.md

 #### Sending the data

 Notice also that when you send your bit string across, you MUST SEND YOUR DICTIONARY across as well!!
-If you lose your dictionary, your bit stream is UNDECODEABLE.
+If you lose your dictionary, your compressed data is UNDECODEABLE.
 A virus or other malicious program simply has to target your “dictionary” and GB of data could be wiped out and undecipherable.

-## Lab Exercise
+## Lab Exercise (optional)

-Something for you to try for fun – Compress the following:
+Compress the text below using Hoffman encoding:

 > laa dee daa dee daa